WOZARDLOZARD/discordjs/README.md

 **Important: The `GUILD_PRESENCES` privileged intent is required to receive presence-related data and events!
 Please ensure that it is enabled before using this package.**

+Usage of all other components of this library is the same as the main discord.js library.
+Please consult the [discord.js documentation](https://discord.js.org/#/docs/discord.js/stable/general/welcome) for more information.

 ##### Importing the package:
 ```js
 const Discord = require('@wozardlozard/discord.js');